grayresearch/s4ga/README.md

 * 2'd1: 4x LUT(,,,+1)
 * 2'd2: 4x LUT(,,+1,+1))

-This requires either 4b wide LUTs and input buses or 4 cycles of existing 1b wide LUTs.
+This requires either variously 1b/4b wide LUTs and input buses or 4 cycles of existing 1b wide LUTs.
 For the latter the cluster's LUT shift register storage bits would have to be (significantly larger area) clock enabled D-FFs which could counterintuitively reduce the LUT capacity of the FPGA.